 13U and 14U: $85 per game per team; a total of $170 ($70 to Referee and $50 to each AR)

 15U and 16U: $95 per game per team; a total of $190 ($80 to Referee and $55 to each AR)

 17U, 18U and 19U: $105 per game per team; a total of $210 ($90 to Referee and $60 to each AR)

 Q: Who submits the GotSport Game Card?

-A: ALL match scores must be entered by the WINNING team.
-In the event of a tie, the team listed as the “Home Team” on the schedule should be the team that enters the score and paperwork.
+A: ALL match scores must be entered and game cards uploaded by the WINNING team.
+In the event of a tie, the team listed as Team A on the schedule should be the team that enters the score and paperwork.
 This MUST be done before leaving the facility.

 Q: Our team is planning to play in a Showcase Tournament.
 There are teams we are planning on playing that are currently in our conference division.
 Are we able to make these Showcase matchups count as our conference games?

 A: Any time a team schedules a match in an external event, it is always the responsibility of the teams to send this in through GotSport.
 This is typically done by the HOST club (as listed on the schedule).
-At the scheduling meetings we specifically asked for one team to listed as the host in external events.
-If this was not recorded, either team can send in this schedule update, but it must be updated on the schedule as you will still generate GotSport cards for these matches and they must have the correct match information on them.
+At the scheduling meetings we specifically asked for one team to always be listed as the host in external events, for this reason.
+If this was not recorded, either team can send in this schedule update, but it must be updated on the schedule as you will still generate GotSport cards for these matches and they must have the correct match information on them